-As the 10th grade English curriculum continues to develop students' language arts skills, students will investigate the human condition by reading texts that are both timeless classics and timely contemporary works.
+As the 10th grade English curriculum continues to develop students' language arts skills, students will explore the complexities of human interactions by reading texts that are both timeless classics and timely contemporary works.
 While they build reading comprehension, students will also grapple with critical questions about societal conflict, representation, voice and limitations of voice.
 Students will strengthen their analytical literacy skills and build writing stamina through a variety of research, creative, and argumentative pieces and will practice grammar and vocabulary during each unit of study.
-Students will demonstrate understanding through a variety of measures such as guizzes/tests, essays, projects, and presentations.
+Students will demonstrate understanding through a variety of measures such as quizzes/tests, essays, projects, and presentations.
 Embedded learning throughout the course will prepare students for the Literature Keystone Exam that is administered in the spring.